macgibbons/sql-professional/book-1-carnival-design/chapters/IMPORTING.md

 At this point you should see all of Monique's SQL statments loaded into the Query Editor window.
 Once you see the SQL statements you can execute the SQL by pushing the *Execute/Refresh* icon <img src="./images/run_sql.png"> .

-All of the tables schema information lives inthe Schemas directory.
+All of the tables schema information lives in the Schemas directory.

 <img src="./images/query_editor.png" width="500">